thisismedium/md/docs/md.fluid.rst

       ...
       AssertionError: base must be betwee 2 and 36

-.. class:: Cell(value[, validate])
+.. class:: Cell([value, validate])

-   A cell is assigned a default, global value when it is created.
+   A cell is assigned a (possibly undefined) value when it is created.
    If the optional ``validate`` is given, it should be a procedure that takes a value and returns another value.
 This can be used to check or coerce values assigned to the cell.

    .. attribute:: value